BDearest/drlnd-p3_collab-compet/README.md

 * [Windows 64-bit](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

 Once the environment is downloaded, it should be put in the root directory of this cloned repository and unzipped.

+To run the code, open Tennis.ipynb in Jupyter Notebook and run all cells.